Bithyakter/ATM-Transaction/README.md

 # ATM-Transaction
-ATM Transaction project using C#
+ATM transaction project using the console application of C#